prei007/formative-assessment/README.md

 * RStudio as the development environment
 * R and the packages
-    * bnlearn - for Bayesian Network modelling
+    * grain - for Bayesian Network modelling
     * openai - for communicating with chatGPT
     * Shiny - for creating the web app